mieweb/docs/content/features/system-administration/interfaces/audio-tool-tab.md

 ![](./audio-tool-tab.assets/71167e3bdcf1b601296eb6b0fd868d35.png)

-NOTE: typically a separate hearing or noise questionnaire is utilized via the portal or during the visit to capture much more information regarding noise exposures, etc.  Those separate questionnaire(s) can be linked to the encounter, reviewed, and documented with an interpretation.
+NOTE: Typically a separate hearing or noise questionnaire is utilized via the portal or during the visit to capture much more information regarding noise exposures, etc.  Those separate questionnaire(s) can be linked to the encounter, reviewed, and documented with an interpretation.

 ![](./audio-tool-tab.assets/b6fe83c77b7be9f8b64dfee02490f5bd.png)